-The cold and wet weather delayed planting and growth of several crops and raised concerns about potential productivity issues.
-We are seeing cold and saturated soils which could present challenging conditions in the spring to get the crops off to a quick and healthy start.
+Different factors, including cold weather and low soil temperatures can impact optimal tomato planting and establishment.
+We are seeing cold soils which could present challenging conditions to get the crops off to a quick and healthy start.

 One common issue we should be aware of under the current growing conditions (low temperatures, wet or low oxygen soils) is ammonium toxicity.
 Ammonium toxicity occurs when there is too much ammonium available for plant uptake in the soil and plants absorb harmful amounts of it.
 Remember that the preferred form of nitrogen for plant uptake is nitrate and the conversion of urea and ammonium into nitrate nitrogen in the soil is a biological process governed by temperature, moisture and soil pH.

 Ammonium toxicity affects most plants but the threshold at which symptoms of toxicity show differs among plant species.
 The most sensitive plants include tomatoes, potatoes, strawberries, lettuces, brassicas and some citrus species.
 The symptoms of ammonium toxicity include chlorosis of leaves, decreased growth and poor root development.
 Depending on plant species, the edge of leaves may curl upward or downward.
 Some plants may die and the marketability of surviving plants is reduced.
 Also, seed germination and seedling establishment can be inhibited by ammonium toxicity.

 Photograph by Cary Peters as seen on Culture Notes by Neil Mattson, Cornell University.